cryptokoala4/beoble_takehome/README.md

 Missing features:
 - Displaying the signed message's public key
-- Types may be badly managedimage.png
+- Types may be badly managed
+- Better error handling e.g. when a searched ENS name doesn't exist / null ENS Avatar

-The actual requirements for this coding challenge:
+The requirements for this coding challenge are:
 - You must use React, Typescript, and Web3.js / Ethers.js (either one of two)
 - Do not use any Project generation tool like CRA (Create-React-App)
 - Use 3rd party libraries as less as possible